 The documents are available through the Student Policy Zone.
 These web pages let you look at other useful policies and information.

-A copy of these Terms and Conditions of Registration is available as a pdf document.
+A copy of these Terms and Conditions of Registration is available as a PDF document.

 The arrangements in these documents apply to students registered with Canterbury Christ Church University, except Kent and Medway Medical School.
 The documents define the basis of the contractual agreement between you as the student and us as the University.

 We recommend downloading and saving a copy of the linked documents for future reference.
-However, the documents will be available throughout your studies on the Student Terms and Conditions Web Page.
+However, the documents will be available throughout your studies on the Student Terms and Conditions Webpage.

 We will try not to make material changes to the arrangements we set out in the documents.
 However, we may need to change our arrangements and regulations.
 We may need to respond to changes in legal requirements or government policy.
 We may need to address any ambiguity.